MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/functions-library/functions-library.md

 The following article contains a categorized list of [UDF (user-defined functions)](../query/functions/user-defined-functions.md).

 The user-defined functions code is given in the articles.
-It can be used within a let statement embedded in a query or can be persisted in a database using [.create function](../management/create-function.md).
+It can be used within a let statement embedded in a query or can be persisted in a database using [`.create function`](../management/create-function.md).

 ## Machine learning functions